JEP 512 Explained: Compact Source Files and Simpler Java Programs

 Shrunalini: 10

-Here, the List is available automatically because it belongs to the java.util package, which is exported by the java.base module.
-The same applies to commonly used classes in packages such as java.io, java.math, and java.time.
+This works because List belongs to java.util, which is exported by java.base.
+The same rule applies to frequently used packages like java.io, java.math, and java.time.

-It is important to note that this automatic import applies only to compact source files.
-Ordinary Java source files continue to require explicit import declarations, preserving clarity and control in larger applications.
+This automatic access applies only to compact source files.
+Regular Java source files still require explicit imports, preserving clarity as programs grow.

-Compact source files are intentionally designed as an on-ramp, not a dead end.
-While they remove unnecessary ceremony for small programs, they do not introduce a separate programming model.
-Everything written in a compact source file is interpreted as belonging to an ordinary Java class—just one that is declared implicitly.
+Compact source files are intended as a starting point, not a separate programming model.
+Code written in a compact source file is treated as belonging to an ordinary Java class that is declared implicitly.

 void main() {